-Comprehensive Early Childhood Education Program - a program for preschool aged children approved by RIDE formally know as Nursery School.
+Comprehensive Early Childhood Education a program for preschool aged children approved by RIDE, formerlyknown as Nursery School.

-Department of Children, Youth and Families or DCYF - the Rhode Island State agency with statutory responsibility for regulating child care providers.
+Department of Children.
+Youth and Families or DCYF - the Rhode Island State agency with statutory responsibility for licensing and regulating child care providers.
 DCYF licenses child care centers, group family child care homes and family child care homes.

-Department of Human Services - Referred to as DHS or Department - the Rhode Island State agency that administers financial, medical, social and rehabilitation programs and services.
+Department of Human Services - Referred to as DHS or Department - the Rhode Island State agencythat administers financial, medical, social and rehabilitation programs and services, and approves licensed and license exempt child care providers to participation in the DHS Child Care Assistance Program (CCAP) and receive payment for authorized child care expenses.

-Dependent Child - any child who is under the age of thirteen (13) years, or under the age of nineteen (19) if they have a documented disability, and are of an acceptable degree of relationship for purposes of CCAP, is an eligible child.
+Dependent Child. - any child who is under the age of thirteen (13) years, or under the age of nineteen (19) if they have a documented disability, and are of an acceptable degree of relationship for purposes of CCAP, is an eligible child.